 We have mapped our activities against the Gatsby Benchmarks and the Skills Builder framework, where appropriate.

 Our Schools Series events offer secondary school students the opportunity to connect with us and develop their confidence and essential skills through an in person office visit.
-We run this twice during the academic year: in Autumn for Years 10-13 (and equivalent in NI and Scotland) and in Spring for Years 7-9 (and equivalent in NI and Scotland).
+We run these events in the Autumn term for Years 10-13 (and equivalent in NI and Scotland).
 These events are exclusively available to schools that meet our social mobility criteria.

 Through our programme, we work with partner organisations such as refugee charities and local councils to deliver employability skills programmes.
 These are designed to equip participants with key skills, insight and boost their confidence through activities such as professional communication courses and interview workshops.